Facebook to join Russell 3000 index

-NEW YORK (Reuters) - Facebook Inc is on the preliminary list to join the Russell 3000 index, according to Russell Investments on Monday.
+NEW YORK, June 11 (Reuters) - Facebook Inc is on the preliminary list to join the Russell 3000 index , according to Russell Investments on Monday.

 Facebook will be the largest addition to the index in market capitalization.
 The social network giant made a market debut in May.
 Among other IPO additions to the Russell 3000 are software maker Splunk Inc and financial services provider EverBank Financial Corp.